 It’s important to clarify, Marston did not use his theory to create a DISC assessment or profile.
 In fact, he was determined to use it as a way to help improve his lie-detector.

 Instead, that would happen when Dr. John Geier used Marston’s book as the backbone theory for his first personality assessment, the Personal Profile System, over 20 years after Marston’s death.
 Dr. Geier would go on to establish Performax, which eventually became Inscape Publishing, which was later acquired by John Wiley & Sons.

 Geier stated that Marston’s book “laid the groundwork when he described the primary emotions and drew up terms which might be used to measure those factors.”

 Additionally, it’s important to mention that Geir drastically altered Marston’s theory.
-What we know as DiSC today is very different from what Marston wrote in 1929.
-Yet, Emotions of Normal People can still adequately describe the difference in energy that we can all feel in ourselves how we perceive others.
+What we know as DiSC today differs from what Marston wrote in 1929.
+Yet, Emotions of Normal People can still adequately describe the difference in energy we can all feel in ourselves and how we perceive others.